 The power of a loving presence

-At the beginning of February I co hosted and assisted Advanced Energy Dynamics and Applications II in my hometown of Livermore.
+At the beginning of February, I co-hosted and assisted Advanced Energy Dynamics and Applications II in my hometown of Livermore.
 It was a wonderful class in so many different ways.
-Many good friends were in the class where we all got to be together for 5 days, I got chance to fill my tank and we all had fun!
-Thank you to Lori Chintz for travelling to Livermore again to teach this class.
+Many good friends were in the class where we all got to be together for 5 days, I got a chance to fill my tank and we all had fun!
+Thank you to Lori Chintz for traveling to Livermore again to teach this class.

 This month I have had a number of clients who have shown me how fragile our life on earth is.
 It has given me much food for thought.
 These experiences with my clients have helped me to make sure I prioritize my time, asking myself “is this really that important right now?”
 It has also had me reflecting on what is my role as a CranioSacral Therapist.
 Is it to cure, heal, fix, empower, facilitate, or support people?
 I have been challenged to get clear about what my role is when working with somebody who is very sick.
 This is the reason why one of my favorite questions to ask my clients is “What result do you want from receiving CST?”
 When I ask this question I can more clearly know what my role is in any given session.
 Maybe somebody wants to be pain free, or receive support as they go through medical procedures or it could be to help a client in the dying process.